The Australian citizenship test is one of the requirements for becoming an Australian citizen.

 ● one of your parents was a former Australian citizen

 ● you were stateless when born in Australia

 ● you acquire your citizenship by descent or adoption

 Australian citizenship test – if you fail the test

 If you fail your test, you can take another one, possibly on the same day; or you can book another test date if you need some time to study.

-UPDATE: the new rules stipulate that after 3 citizenship test failures, the applicant must wait 2 years before retaking the test (the old system allowed applicants to retake the test as many times as they wanted).
-The new rules apply to all citizenship applications made on or after 20 April 2017 (applications made before 20 April 2017 follow the old rules).
+UPDATE: the new rule (subject to the passage of legislation, this new rule will come into effect on 1 July 2018) stipulates that after 3 citizenship test failures, the applicant must wait 2 years before retaking the test (the current system allows applicants to retake the test as many times as they want).
+The new rule applies to all citizenship applications made on or after 1 July 2018 (subject to the passage of legislation).

 There is no additional fee for taking the test again.

 Do you need help preparing for your Australian citizenship test?
 We have helped thousands of people pass their test, check out our Australian Citizenship Test – Complete Online Training Program.